 Similarly, Rama*, 24 years old, instructed me that she always wanted to “do extra” together with her life.
 A network employee for a non-government business enterprise, Rama, with an infant in hand, commutes 90 minutes every manner (12 km), partly on foot and partly on buses from Badarpur near the Faridabad border to Khirki Extension in south Delhi, five days a week.

 Rama’s husband, a factory worker in Okhla, travels by motorcycle.
-Rama and her husband offered the bike on a mortgage that they may be now paying again thru instalments from both their salaries.
+Rama and her husband offered the bike on a mortgage that they may be now paying again thru installments from both their salaries.

-While some have criticised the provide of unfastened public shipping for women as discriminatory in opposition to (running magnificence) men, Kejriwal himself drew interest to the hassle of girls’ safety.
+While some have criticized the provision of unfastened public shipping for women as discriminatory in opposition to (running magnificence) men, Kejriwal himself drew interest to the hassle of girls’ safety.

 Sheela jumped off the transferring grain sewa van because she felt hazardous as a lone female passenger.
-The accelerated presence of ladies on free delivery will make a contribution toward making it friendlier for women.
+The accelerated presence of ladies on free delivery will contribute to making it friendlier for women.

 However, the intensified want for reliable public delivery for ladies isn’t restricted to the issue of protection.

-Women’s mobility is also constrained by way of households via monetary manage, as turned into the case for Sushma.
-Further, even if girls can argue for their versatility, they’re probably to need to depend on the cheapest public delivery or walk.
-Men like Rama’s husband, however, may be capable of use motorbikes if their households can manage to pay for it.
+Women’s mobility is also constrained by way of households via monetary management, as turned into the case for Sushma.
+Further, even if girls can argue for their versatility, they probably need to depend on the cheapest public delivery or walk.
+However, men like Rama’s husband may be capable of use motorbikes if their households can manage to pay for them.

-It is also now not uncommon for ladies people to have to take kids with them to work, for the reason that home and caring obligations fall disproportionately on women.
+It is also now not uncommon for ladies people to have to take kids with them to work because home and caring obligations fall disproportionately on women.

 Last-mile connectivity

-The move to take away price boundaries will improve women’s get admission to to transport and for that reason to employment, education and public areas.
-However, along making metro and bus journeys lose, there may be a want to focus on last-mile connectivity to and from metro stations, especially the attain and reliability of feeder offerings, which includes the grain sea, into Delhi’s low-profits neighbourhoods.
+The move to take away price boundaries will improve women’s admission to transport and, for that reason, to employment, education, and public areas.
+However, along with making metro and bus journeys lose, there may be a want to focus on last-mile connectivity to and from metro stations, especially the attain and reliability of feeder offerings, which includes the grain sea, into Delhi’s low-profit neighborhoods.

-In my studies with younger women who live in Dakshinpuri and Khanpur (south Delhi), I discovered that the grain sea became the most common mode of delivery.
+In my studies with younger women who live in Dakshinpuri and Khanpur (South Delhi), I discovered that the grain sea became the most common mode of delivery.
 It was introduced in 2010 to attain the city villages of Delhi, wherein offerings of Delhi Transport Corporation (DTC) buses are constrained.
-Although the grain sewa is not necessarily the maximum dependable and efficient mode of transport, women use it due to the fact it is cheaper than autos, as I referred to in advance, and gets them home.
+Although the grain sewa is not necessarily the maximum dependable and efficient mode of transport, women use it because it is cheaper than autos, as I referred to in advance, and gets them home.

-The Delhi Metro Rail Corporation (DMRC) has introduced “multi-modal integration” at sixty-one metro stations to make to be had more delivery alternatives at metro stations, whether by using e-rickshaws, autos, or cabs, with the aid of supplying them with parking areas.
+The Delhi Metro Rail Corporation (DMRC) has introduced “multi-modal integration” at sixty-one metro stations to have more delivery alternatives at metro stations, whether by using e-rickshaws, autos, or cabs, with the aid of supplying them with parking areas.

-While this could make sure higher accessibility to the metro network, the fees, attain and reliability of such feeder offerings can nonetheless obstruct girls get right of entry to to free delivery.
+While this could ensure higher accessibility to the metro network, the fees, attain, and reliability of such feeder offerings can obstruct girls’ right of entry to free delivery.

 Pranjali*, who observed work as a monetary assistant in a small office after completing Class XII, informed me how she had to do “up-down every day, in so much rush”.

-Minimising the charges of doing such “up-down” every day through providing direct and low-priced shipping may be a step closer to addressing the issues ladies face in looking for, getting into and keeping employment, and, if a success, serves as a version for other Indian cities.
+Minimizing the charges of doing such “up-down” every day through providing direct and low-priced shipping may be a step closer to addressing the issues ladies face in looking for, getting into, and keeping employment if a success serves as a version for other Indian cities.